 The film being submitted is in its completed and final form and will not be changed between submission and the time it is shown at the Gen Con Film Festival.

 Send a copy of your film not the original, media will not be returned.
 Preferred media format is mp4 1080p h.264 file.
-Entries may be sent via DVDs and Blu-rays encoded region 0 or 1.
+Preferred method for film submission is upload to FilmFreeway or link to Vimeo.

 A brief typed summary of your film (150 characters or less) as well as a bio sheet about central film staff (directors or writers) must be provided.

 At least three (3) production stills for use in promotion and publicity must be provided.
 If you submit these as digital images, please make sure they are at least 300dpi.

 You may submit multiple films, each film must be submitted separately with its own entry form.
 If your film is accepted, up to four(4) 4-day badges to Gen Con will be provided for production staff attending to introduce and discuss the film.
 Badge requests must received by no later than June 30th.
 A maximum of five (5) 4-day passes may be provided per submitter (not per film).